embedly/embedly_wordpress_plugin/readme.txt

 Where do I get a key?
 =

-You can obtain a key when sign up for an Embedly account through the plugin.
+You can obtain a key when sign up for an Embedly account.
 You can also get your key anytime by going to your [Embedly account](http://app.embed.ly).